 The last thing you want your smartphone doing is sending your text messages, contacts, and location history to a server in China.
 But according to mobile security firm Kryptowire, a particularly nasty brand of Android software did just that, transmitting text, data, call, location, and app data to a Chinese server every 72 hours.

-The code, which came preinstalled on certain Android devices, sent the data surreptitiously.
-“Even if you wanted to, you wouldn’t have known about it,” Kryptowire vice president of product Tom Karygiannis told The New York Times.
+The code, which comes preinstalled on certain Android devices, sends the data surreptitiously.
+“Even if you wanted to, you wouldn’t have known about it,” Kryptowire vice president of product Tom Karygiannis told The New York Times last year.

-A subsequent investigation conducted by mobile security researchers at Trustlook found that as many as 43 manufacturers, including brands like Lenovo and Gionee, contained similar spyware.
-According to a the firm’s report, Adups’ software collects serial numbers, software version numbers, operator information, and texting and call data from infected phones; the company found traces in All Win Tech smartphones in Taiwan, Archos devices in France, DEXP phones in Russia, and Prestigio hardaware in the Czech Republic.
+An investigation conducted by mobile security researchers at Trustlook in December found that as many as 43 manufacturers, including brands like Lenovo and Gionee, contained similar spyware.
+According to the firm’s report, the software collects serial numbers, software version numbers, operator information, and texting and call data from infected phones; the company found traces in All Win Tech smartphones in Taiwan, Archos devices in France, DEXP phones in Russia, and Prestigio hardware in the Czech Republic.

 But the software was never intended for American phones.
-An apparent bug caused more than 120,000 phones sold by Florida-based handset company Blu to become infected with the Adups tool.
-“Blu products has identified and has quickly removed a recent security issue caused by a third-party application which has been collecting unauthorized personal data in the form of text messages, call logs, and contacts from customers using a limited number of Blu mobile devices,” a spokesperson for the company said.
+An apparent bug caused more than 120,000 phones sold by Blu to become infected with the Adups tool.
+“Blu Products has identified and has quickly removed a recent security issue caused by a third-party application which has been collecting unauthorized personal data in the form of text messages, call logs, and contacts from customers using a limited number of Blu mobile devices,” a spokesperson for the company said in November.

 In Blu’s case, the malware appears to have originated from a seemingly innocuous support app.
 Adups provides a utility that manufacturers use to perform remote firmware updates.
 “It was obviously something that we were not aware of,” Samuel Ohev-Zion, Blu’s chief executive, told The New York Times.

 Adups said that it had destroyed all information collected from Blu phones.
 “Today there is no Blu device that is collecting that information,” Ohev-Zion said last year.
 Now, Kryptowire is claiming that statement is false, while Blu maintains the situation has been dealt with.
 Meanwhile, an Adups spokeswoman told CNET all issues were resolved in 2016 and no longer exist.

-It is not the first time Adups have raised the ire of an American tech giant.
+It is not the first time Adups has raised the ire of an American tech company.
 Google, Android’s primary developer, instructed the Chinese firm to remove its surveillance tools from phones that shipped with the Google Play Store.

 ZTE USA released a statement to press in November.
 “We confirm that no ZTE devices in the U.S. have ever had the Adups software cited in recent news reports installed on them, and will not,” it said.
 “ZTE always makes security and privacy a top priority for our customers.
 We will continue to ensure customer privacy and information remain protected.”